StanForever/awesome-websites/README.md

 * [http://www.allyoucanread.com](http://www.allyoucanread.com/) : The largest database of newspapers and magazines on the Internet.
 * [http://all-free-download.com](http://all-free-download.com/) : Free Vector graphic art, free photos, free icons, free website templates, psd graphic, photoshop brush, font, footage free download. :free:
 * [http://www.alertful.com](http://www.alertful.com/) : Get reminded of important appointments via email.
+* [https://www.awsgeek.com](https://www.awsgeek.com/) : Cloud diagrams and notes on AWS services.
+* [https://anotepad.com](https://anotepad.com/) : Anotepad.com is your online notepad on the web.
+It allows you to store notes on the GO without having to Login.
+You can use a rich text editor, sort notes by date or title and make notes private.
+Best of all - anotepad is a fast, clean, simple to use and FREE notepad online.
+* [https://amplify-workshop.go-aws.com](https://amplify-workshop.go-aws.com) : In this workshop, build a Photo-Sharing Web App with AWS Amplify and AWS AppSync.
+* [https://awsclibuilder.com](https://awsclibuilder.com) : Let this website help you BUILD YOUR AWS CLI COMMANDS.
+Happy CLI Building!!
+* [https://asecure.cloud](https://asecure.cloud/) : A free repository of customizable AWS security configurations and best practices.
+* [https://asciinema.org](https://asciinema.org/) : Forget screen recording apps and blurry video.
+Enjoy a lightweight, purely text-based approach to terminal recording and sharing.
+* [https://guacamole.apache.org](https://guacamole.apache.org/) : Access your computers from anywhere.

 ## B :
 * [https://builtwith.com](https://builtwith.com/) : Find out what websites are built with.
 You can find the technology stack of any website.